JiwonPark-97/spreadsheet/GUI/README.md

 # Comments to Evaluators:

-    When asking to save the data, I tried to call FileMenuSave method to avoid repeated code, but the next line was always executed before
+    For safety feature, when open/new clicked with unsaved changes, I tried to call FileMenuSave method to avoid repeated code.
+    However, the line where I called the FileMenuSave method always finished after the next line gets executed - resulted in loss of data/
-    FileMenuSave finishes.
-Therefore, I decided to simply copy and paste FileMenuSave's code to FileMenuNew and FileMenuOpen.
+    So, I decided to simply copy and paste the code from FileMenuSave to of FileMenuNew and FileMenuOpen methods.

-    The horizontal scroll bar does not scroll row headers (only cells).
-Since it is not safe to nest ScrollViews - informed in lecture - I did not fix this issue.
+    The horizontal scroll bar does not scroll row headers (scroll only cells).
+Since it is not safe to nest ScrollViews
+    - informed in lecture - I did not fix this issue.

 # Consulted Peers: